bearloop/learning-resources/README.md

 # learning_resources
-A repo of notes and code largely for me to revisit to refresh my memory of how things work.
+A repo with notes and code, largely for me to revisit and refresh my memory of how things work.